 I don’t talk about my own personal battle with consumer debt and how much I struggled to get out of it, because come on, I am Mr. Effing Money Mustache.
 I was cleaning and ironing my five dollar bills and storing them meticulously in a photo album at age ten*, obviously I was never going to go out and spend so much on my credit card that I couldn’t pay it back at the end of the month!

 This unique history and perspective allows me to see some things that are not immediately obvious to people who have been raised in the current consumer/debt society.
 And for all the Beginner Mustachians in attendance today, I would like to share one of these observations:

 Your Debt is not something you “work on”.

 Let’s illustrate what I mean with a few examples:

-One time, I lent money to a friend so he could pay his university tuition.
+One time, way back when I was a university student, I lent a couple thousand dollars to a friend so he could pay his own tuition.
 The cash came right out of my own bank account, and since I had already paid my own tuition, I had just enough left to cover my groceries and other expenses for the school year.
 After the loan, that left pretty much nothing, but I assumed that my friend would have the balance paid back within just a few paychecks.

 I was therefore surprised when the friend proceeded to live a normal university life of partying and eating out, even during the delayed repayment process.

-Everything worked out fine in the end, since this was an honorable friend, but I still learned something about society’s differing opinions about debt.
+Everything worked out fine in the end and the debt was repaid eventually, since this was an honorable friend.
+But I still learned something about society’s differing opinions about debt.

 On the way home from work, she had picked up a bottle of wine and purchased a DVD containing some episodes of a popular TV show.